koheishingai/Host-Switch/README.md

 Host-Switch
 ===========

-You can do "Multi Domain -> One HTML" without difficulty.
+You can use multi domains for one server on client-side.